FIRST Future Innovator Award sponsored by the Abbott Fund

 The FIRST Future Innovator Award (FFIA) award recognizes creativity in effectively solving a real-world, complex problem through the invention of a unique solution beyond the requirements of the FIRST competition season.
 This award directly links to the FIRST mission to inspire young people to be science and technology leaders and to the FIRST vision to transform the culture by creating a world where science and technology are celebrated.

-The FFIA competition is open to all FRC and FTC teams officially registered for the current 2012/2013 FIRST competition season.
-Teams may apply at the FFIA PORTAL.
-The FFIA portal for student submissions will open at Noon Eastern Time on Thursday, November 8, 2012 and close for submissions at Noon Eastern Time on Thursday, March 14, 2013.
+The FFIA competition is open to all FRC and FTC team members for the current 2013/2014 FIRST competition season.
+FRC and FTC team members may apply at the FFIA PORTAL.
+The FFIA portal for student inventor submissions will open at Noon Eastern Time on Thursday, November 14, 2013 and close for submissions at Noon Eastern Time on Thursday, March 6, 2014.